simoncblyth/j/issues/blyth-88-pre-MR-sanity-checks.rst

-TODO : review opticksMode:2 vs opticksMode:0 code difference, and vary that
+DONE : review opticksMode:2 vs opticksMode:0 code difference, and vary that
 --------------------------------------------------------------------------------------

 The biggest difference is geometry translation.
 Thats lots of Geant4 code::